processone/tsung/docs/reports.rst

-Tsung-Plotter (:command:`tsplot`} command) is an optional tool recently added in the Tsung distribution (it is written in Python), useful to compare different tests runned by Tsung. \command{tsplot} is able to plot data from several :file:`tsung.log` files onto the same charts, for further comparisons and analyzes.
+Tsung-Plotter (:command:`tsplot`} command) is an optional tool recently added in the Tsung distribution (it is written in Python), useful to compare different tests runned by Tsung. :command:`tsplot` is able to plot data from several :file:`tsung.log` files onto the same charts, for further comparisons and analyzes.
 You can easily customize the plots you want to generate by editing simple configuration files.
 You